Borrax/Borrax/README.md

 <h3 align="center">Prelude:</h3>
     /\      Nice to meet yuo all.
 In Greek mythology Orpheus persuades Charon, the ferryman of the underworld, to _(  )_    transport him across the river Styx by using his exceptional musical talent.
-I don't claim at all my ( `==' )   code is anywhere near to that of a virtuosic melody but I hope it doesn't seem like a cacaphony in '\/`     your head while you are reading it.
-As of now my work here is a lonelytune which I am thriving to enrich with more harmonics and melodies.
-Below I will share more of me however talk is cheap...
+I don't claim at all my ( `==' )   code is anywhere near to that of a virtuosic melody but I might be comparing you to Charon himself. x) '\/`     As of now my work here is a lonely tune which I am thriving to enrich with more harmonics and melodies in hopes it won't turn into a cacophony.
+Below I will share more about me however talk is cheap...
 </pre>